lopsided98/nix-ros-overlay/README.md

 3. Automated generation of Nix package definitions using standard ROS tools ([superflore](https://github.com/lopsided98/superflore))

 What still needs to be done:
-1. Automatically update packages on a regular basis
-2. Upstream changes to nixpkgs and ROS tools
+1. Upstream changes to nixpkgs and ROS tools
-3. Test on more Linux distributions
+2. Test on more Linux distributions
 3. aarch64 binary cache
 4. macOS support